 How to get a new kitchen fitted

-If you have decided to install a new kitchen in your property, and have not done so before, you may want to know a sensible order of proceedings.
+If you have decided to install a new kitchen in your property, where should you start?

-Step Three: Choose a Design for your New Kitchen
+- Step One: Choose a Design for your New Kitchen

 You will firstly want to choose a look for your kitchen cupboards.